tnmdevs/ussd/README.md

 ```php
 php artisan ussd:install
 ```
 Once you install the package, the USSD app will be accessible on `/api/ussd` endpoint.
+A landing screen will be created for you at `App\Screens\Welcome.php`.

 ## Usage